-Now, Fundbox is technically not a merchant cash advance; it offers lines of credit and invoice financing.
+Now, Fundbox is technically not a merchant cash advance; it offers lines of credit.
 But its low application requirements make it a great alternative to merchant cash advances.
 (Note that while Fundbox is not an MCA, it still has a high APR.)

 So if you want to get good funding even with bad credit, give Fundbox a go.

 Don’t qualify for a business loan?
 Get a personal loan instead.